itsabhishekkr/NextRag/README.md

 # Next.js RAG with PGVector

-A production-ready implementation of Retrieval Augmented Generation (RAG) using Next.js, PostgreSQL + pgvector, and Vercel AI SDK.
+A production-ready implementation of Retrieval Augmented Generation (RAG) using Next.js, PostgreSQL + pgvector (with `node-pg`), and Vercel AI SDK.

 ## Introduction